babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-2.1.0.md

 This version of Babelfish adds support for the following features:

+- Backported the fix from the PostgreSQL 14.4 release that [reverts changes to CONCURRENTLY](https://github.com/postgres/postgres/commit/e28bb885196916b0a3d898ae4f2be0e38108d81b) that speed up Xmin advance to prevent Index Corruption with the CREATE INDEX CONCURRENTLY / REINDEX CONCURRENTLY commands.

 - Support for functions: `IS_MEMBER()`, `IS_ROLEMEMBER()`, `HAS_PERMS_BY_NAME()`.

 - Support for the following catalogs: